 Two clans of the Lio people live harmoniously in the village and most of the villagers are Roman Catholics.

-9- Sample local food
+11- Sample local food

 Foodies will find plenty of new tastes to sample.
 Local dishes are enhanced with turmeric, lemongrass, chilli and lime and there’s plenty of seafood.

 The Catholic nun at Pangan Lokal (Traditional Food Centre) in Ende runs a restaurant and school to teach girls from poor families how to become cooks.

 It’s a great way to taste local food and help a child in need.
 Of all the things to do in Flores, I wouldn’t miss this one.

-10- Discover weaving traditions
+12- Discover weaving traditions